fo-dicom/fo-dicom/README.md

 * Removable Storage capability
 * File Type Associations declaration e.g. for files with extensions *.dcm* and *.dic*

-At this stage, the *Store.DICOM* class library exposes the same API as the regular .NET Framework *fo-dicom* class library. *Store.DICOM* currently does not publicly expose
+At this stage, the *Store.DICOM* and *Phone.DICOM* class libraries expose the same API as the regular .NET Framework *fo-dicom* class library. *Store.DICOM* and *Phone.DICOM* currently do not publicly expose
 [Windows Runtime API](http://msdn.microsoft.com/en-us/library/windows/apps/br211377.aspx) asynchronous methods for file and network I/O etc.

-The library has dependencies to native (C/C++) codec classes and therefore has to be built separately for each platform.
-Supported platforms are *x86*, *x64* and *ARM*.
+The libraries have dependencies to native (C/C++) codec classes and therefore has to be built separately for each platform.
+Supported platforms are *x86*, *x64* (only Windows Store) and *ARM*.

-Compared to the regular *fo-dicom* class library, *Store.DICOM* exhibits the following known limitations:
+Compared to the regular *fo-dicom* class library, *Store.DICOM* and *Phone.DICOM* exhibit the following known limitations:
 * Only Secure Sockets Layer (SSL) client is supported, SSL server functionality is *not* enabled.
 * Database query transforms are not supported, i.e. it is not possible to update a DICOM dataset based on a database query.

-Issues directly related to using *fo-dicom* in Windows Store applications can be reported [here](https://github.com/cureos/fo-dicom/issues).
+Issues directly related to using *fo-dicom* in Windows Store or Windows Phone 8 applications can be reported [here](https://github.com/cureos/fo-dicom/issues).
 General *fo-dicom* issues should be reported to the parent repository [Issues page](https://github.com/rcd/fo-dicom/issues).